Treasures from the Archives – Discovering

-Proudly Sponsored by the Savannah Downtown Neighborhood Association
+Proudly Sponsored by the Friends of Massie Heritage Center and the Savannah Downtown Neighborhood Association

 WHERE: Massie Heritage Center

 207 East Gordon Street (corner of Abercorn)

 ADMISSION: FREE *Seating is limited, reservations are required.
 To make a reservation, visit https://massieheritagecenter.wordpress.com/events/ or call 912-395-5070.

 Media Contact: Steven Smith, Steve.Smith@sccpss.com or 912-395-1604